05 Sep Trans-Siberian Railroad Tour Food

 Trans-Siberian Railroad Food.
 Russian food from local vendors at train stops.

 Platform food is also a way to buy some cooked food.
 The local sellers are lined up by the train and it looks like an outdoor market.
 Usually, it happens at large train stops when your train stops for more than 15 minutes.
 You may hop off the train and buy home-made food so look at the seller if you trust him or not.
 You may buy vareniki (literally in Russian “boiled things”, like dumplings filled with potatoes, cabbage, cottage cheese or cherries) or pies or pastry.
-Look what your neighbors buy at stops, as some stops are famous for its fish, some for pies, etc.
+Look what your neighbours buy at stops, as some stops are famous for its fish, some for pies, etc.

 Trans-Siberian Railroad Food.
 How to arrange your meal.